Shortly after my 31st birthday I fled to another country on a gap year.

 I had already completed one gap year, in between finishing school and starting university, when I was 19.
 I spent that year working in Israel as a volunteer on a kibbutz, working for Disney, and finally a month traveling in Japan.
 I needed that year; I knew I wasn’t ready to go to university yet, I wanted to experience new things and travel, before being stuck as a student for three years.

 I quit my job

 My second gap year was different, though.
-After I turned 30 my world seemed to crumble around me; a friend died from cancer, my relationship ended, I’d reached the end of my tether at work and resigned, despite not having a new job to go to, and as a result I had to leave the apartment I’d been renting with friends and returned to my parents’ house, where I could lick my wounds and try to figure out what to do next.
+After I turned 30 my world seemed to crumble around me: a friend died from cancer; my romantic relationship ended; I’d reached the end of my tether at work and resigned, despite not having a new job to go to, and as a result I had to leave the apartment I’d been renting with friends and returned to my parents’ house, where I could lick my wounds and try to figure out what to do next.

 I rejected all notions of having a career; I wanted to be free, I wanted… well, I didn’t really know what I wanted.
 All I knew was that I didn’t want to devote my life to, as I saw it, slavishly following some careerist ideal.
 I didn’t just want to gently steer off the career path, I wanted to rush headlong into the wild, where there were no signposts, no directions, no map and no rules.